 - All medical records will need to be obtained

-- A medical examination and subsequent report with an expert in the field will need to be organised to prove your medical negligence claim * and that the medical practice you were treated by fell short of acceptable standards.
+- A medical examination and subsequent report with an expert in the field will need to be organised.
+This is done to prove that the medical practice you were treated by fell short of acceptable standards.

 Once these steps have been taken, you will work together with your medical negligence *solicitor to take the claim further.
-Tracey Solicitors has a dedicated team of medical negligence * solicitors that can take you through the process in a manner that you will understand.
+Tracey Solicitors has a dedicated team of medical negligence * solicitors.
+We can take you through the process in a manner that you will understand.

 If you or a loved one has concerns regarding the failure to diagnose or misdiagnosis of testicular torsion and would like a confidential discussion, phone Caoimhe McConnell on 00353 1 649 9900 or email email@example.com and tell her about your case.